Employee Records and Employment References

-If the matter is not resolved through such informal procedures or an employee believes that informal procedures are inadequate to address the conduct involved, employees may file a written grievance with the Vice President for Finance.
+If the matter is not resolved through such informal procedures or an employee believes that informal procedures are inadequate to address the conduct involved, employees may file a written grievance with the Director of Human Resources.
 Fair and prompt consideration shall be given to employee grievances.
 Grievances should be made within five (5) days after the occurrence of the event claimed to have given rise to the grievance.
-The Vice President for Finance or a person appointed by the Vice President for Finance will investigate the circumstances giving rise to the grievance.
+The Director of Human Resources or a person appointed by the Director of Human Resources will investigate the circumstances giving rise to the grievance.
 Any person accused of misconduct will have an opportunity to provide a written statement describing the circumstances involved.
-Where appropriate, the Vice President for Finance may attempt to mediate a solution satisfactory to all parties involved.
+Where appropriate, the Director of Human Resources may attempt to mediate a solution satisfactory to all parties involved.

-If the matter cannot be resolved to the satisfaction of all parties involved, the Vice President for Finance will make a written report describing the circumstances, his or her findings with respect to the grievance, and the discipline to be imposed, if any.
+If the matter cannot be resolved to the satisfaction of all parties involved, the Director of Human Resources will make a written report describing the circumstances, his or her findings with respect to the grievance, and the discipline to be imposed, if any.
 The report will be provided to the person making the grievance and any person accused of misconduct.

 All grievances shall be confidential except as necessary to fairly investigate the grievance.
 Employees can be assured that no negative consequences will result as a consequence of making a grievance.
 All employees involved in the investigation of a grievance shall keep the matter confidential and failure to keep the matter confidential shall subject the offending employee to disciplinary action.
 Any employee taking retaliatory action against any employee who has filed a grievance shall also be subject to disciplinary action